PRP Recovery Time and What to Expect: A Comprehensive Guide

 Hair Loss

-• What to expect: Experience some shedding, which is normal and part of the healing process.
-New hair growth should begin to appear within 3-6 months.
+What to expect: Some shedding is normal.
+New hair growth should begin to appear within 3–6 months.

 Skin Rejuvenation

-• What to expect: Experience some redness and swelling at the injection site.
-These side effects should be mild and subside within a few days.
+What to expect: Some redness and swelling at the injection site.
+These side effects should subside within a few days.

 What To Expect Post-Procedure?

 Most patients experience minimal pain at the injection site after PRP injections.
-This is normal and should subside within a few days.
-To help reduce these symptoms, apply a cold compress to the injection site for 10-15 minutes at a time several times a day.
+Apply a cold compress to the injection site for 10–15 minutes at a time several times a day.

 Takeaway